 You can reach Mabul island by taking a boat from Semporna in Sabah.

 3. Penang Island

-Penang is one of Malaysia’s most popular destinations and one of the best Malaysian islands to visit, especially since George Town, its capital, is Malaysia’s second largest city and a UNESCO World Heritage Site.
+Penang is one of Malaysia’s most popular destinations, for expats, remote workers, and tourists alike.
+It’s one of the best Malaysian islands to visit, especially since George Town, its capital, is Malaysia’s second-largest city and a UNESCO World Heritage Site.

 George Town is also a very popular culinary destination with diverse street food options.
 This, together with its unique architecture and quirky street art, makes the city worthy of its reputation as Malaysia’s hub for food and art.

 Whilst George Town itself lacks island vibes and beaches, these can be found just a bus ride away from the capital in Batu Ferringhi and Tanjung Bungah where resorts and hotels line the seaside.

 Further afield, Monkey Beach has a good stretch of white sand which however, can get pretty noisy with local tourists on weekends, so best visit during the week for a quieter experience!

 You can get to Penang island using Malaysia’s efficient bus system as well as by train or by plane from Kuala Lumpur.
 Ferry services to Penang Port are also available.

 The two main Perhentian islands (Big Island and Small Island) provide different types of accommodation options.